ytwangZero/gearpku2020.github.io/_pages/archive/gear.md

 ---
 permalink: /
-title: "About GEAR"
+title: "Meet The Team"
-excerpt: "About GEAR"
+excerpt: "Meet The Team"
 author_profile: true
 redirect_from:
   - /md/